How To Determine How Many Solutions An Equation Has

 While the Fundamental Theorem of Algebra tells us the total number of complex solutions, determining the number of real solutions can be more challenging.
 Here are some techniques:

 1. Factoring: If the polynomial can be factored, each factor corresponds to a solution.
-For example, the equation x<sup>3</sup> - 6x<sup>2</sup> + 11x - 6 = 0 can be factored as (x - 1)(x - 2)(x - 3) = 0, which has three real solutions: x = 1, x = 2, and x = 3.
+To give you an idea, the equation x<sup>3</sup> - 6x<sup>2</sup> + 11x - 6 = 0 can be factored as (x - 1)(x - 2)(x - 3) = 0, which has three real solutions: x = 1, x = 2, and x = 3.

 2. Graphical Analysis: Graphing the polynomial function can reveal the number of real solutions.
 The real solutions correspond to the x-intercepts of the graph.